A city fit for the future

 Project at a glance

-This 2.9km route will make it easier for more people to bike/scoot from the Hutt Road up Kaiwharawhara Road and Ngaio Gorge Road to Crofton Road, and up Cameron Street to the Kaiwharawhara Bridle Path.
+This 2.9km route makes it easier for more people to bike/scoot from Hutt Road up Kaiwharawhara Road and Ngaio Gorge Road to Crofton Road, and up Cameron Street to the Kaiwharawhara Bridle Path.

 Bus and bike improvements along the route include: